 Current studies indicate that approximately 4% of women in the USA use illicit drugs while pregnant.
 Seventy five percent of these cases report the use of marijuana.
 Despite the widespread use of this product, the public is not aware of the potential neurobehavioral effects of this drug on the fetus or the newborn infant.

 Cannabis, also known as marijuana, is a psychoactive drug with multiple effects including euphoria, mood changes and hallucinations.
-Its active ingredient is delta-9-THC (Tetrahydrocannabinol, THC), which acts on cannabinoid (CB1) receptor.
+Its active ingredient is delta-9-THC (Tetrahydrocannabinol, THC), which acts on the CB1 cannabinoid receptor.
 THC is highly lipid-soluble which explains its high concentrations in brain and body tissues.
 Small to moderate doses are stored in tissues for long periods up to 2-3 weeks.
 Cannabis has enormous affinity for milk and produces a milk/plasma ratio of 8, although the levels in milk are generally considered subclinical.
-THC crosses the placenta readily, and there is increasing evidence that it may increase rates of growth retardation, adverse neurodevelopment following prenatal exposure.
-[1-3]
+THC crosses the placenta readily, and there is increasing evidence that it may increase rates of growth retardation and adverse neurodevelopment following prenatal exposure.1-3

-One report suggests that THC may produce changes in certain hormones by inhibiting prolactin, growth hormone and thyroid stimulating hormone secretions and stimulating the release of corticotropin.
+One report suggests that THC may produce changes in certain hormones by inhibiting prolactin, growth hormone, and thyroid stimulating hormone secretions as well as stimulating the release of corticotropin.4

 Effects of cannabis during pregnancy:

-One study indicated a increased incidence of reduced head circumference in young adolescents (9-12years of age) who were exposed in utero to heavy marijuana use.10 Prenatal exposure resulted in a higher rate of low birth weight infants, and childhood leukemia.
-5, 6,11 Recent studies have suggested a reduction in long and short-term memory retrieval and retention in children exposed to prenatal cannabis.
-These children were also weak in planing, integration and judgment skills.
+One study indicated an increased incidence of reduced head circumference in young adolescents (9-12 years of age) who were exposed in utero to heavy marijuana use.5 Prenatal exposure resulted in a higher rate of low birth weight infants and childhood leukemia.6-8 Recent studies have suggested a reduction in long and short-term memory retrieval and retention in children exposed to prenatal cannabis.
+These children were also weak in planning, integration, and judgment skills.

-In a study of 42 postmortem fetal brain samples from pregnant women at mid gestation (18-22 weeks of gestational age) who voluntarily underwent saline induced abortion, a decrease in dopamine receptor (D2) mRNA expression in amygdala with significant prevalence in male fetuses.
-7 Extensive marijuana exposure in utero was associated with the lowest reported mRNA levels.
-Unfortunately, this study did not indicate whether this change is transient or permanent.[7 8]
+In a study of 42 postmortem fetal brain samples from pregnant women at mid gestation (18-22 weeks of gestational age) who voluntarily underwent saline induced abortion, a decrease in dopamine receptor (D2) mRNA expression in amygdala with significant prevalence in male fetuses.9 Extensive marijuana exposure in utero was associated with the lowest reported mRNA levels.
+Unfortunately, this study did not indicate whether this change is transient or permanent.9, 10

 Effects of Cannabis during Lactation:

 In summary, there is increasing concern about the use of marijuana or other similar products in pregnancy and in breastfeeding mothers.
-Data continues to suggest that cannabis may produce long-term sequelae, such as reduced cognition, and changes in mood and reward.8 Both human cohort studies, and studies in animals clearly suggest that early exposure to cannabis is not benign, and that cannabis exposure in the perinatal period may produce long-term changes in behavior and mental health.
+Data continues to suggest that cannabis may produce long-term sequelae, such as reduced cognition and changes in mood and reward.10 Both human cohort studies and studies in animals clearly suggest that early exposure to cannabis is not benign and that cannabis exposure in the perinatal period may produce long-term changes in behavior and mental health.